 Reception capacity at provincial level

 In practice, most federal provinces do not provide the number of places required under their quota, which is partly due to the fact that provinces such as Vienna exceed their quota (almost double of the quota agreed).
 At the end of 2020, the entire Austrian reception system hosted a total of 26,659 persons (including beneficiaries of international protection and rejected asylum applicants), out of which 14,214 (2019: 18,313) were asylum applicants.
 The distribution across the federal provinces is detailed in Freedom of Movement.
 While Vienna continues to exceed its relative reception share, other federal provinces only reached 50-60% of the quota agreed.
 Due to the high number of Ukrainians entering Austria after 24 February 2022, the basic care system in the provinces had to accommodate a large number of refugees in a dysfunctional basic care system.
 Around 78% of the Ukrainian refugees were accommodated privately at the start.
 This share has gone down to 70% at the start of 2023.
 Refugees from Ukraine are the responsibility of the basic care systems of the provinces due to the fact that there is no admission phase (for which the basic care system in the federal centres would be responsible).
 For further information, please see the annex on temporary protection.

 NGOs or owners of hostels and inns, who run reception centres under the responsibility of the federal provinces, have contracts with the governmental department of the respective federal provinces.
-While in some federal provinces almost all asylum seekers are placed in reception centres (e.g. 82% of asylum seekers in Styria and 94% in Burgenland), private accommodation is more often used in others states such as Vienna, where 71% of applicants lived in private accommodation as of 1 January 2019.
-More recent figures are not available.
+While in some federal provinces almost all asylum seekers are placed in reception centres (e.g. 90% of asylum seekers in Styria and 70% in Burgenland), private accommodation is more often used in others states such as Vienna, where 70% of applicants lived in private accommodation.

 Article 1(4) GVV-Art.15a.